Online Partial Discharge Measurement Service

 Why Is Online PD Measurement Critical?

-“Online PD Measurement is critical because it detects 85% of potential insulation failures in HV equipment early.
+“Online PD Measurement detects 85% of potential insulation failures in HV equipment early.
 It allows for health assessment without any production downtime, shifting strategies from reactive repair to predictive reliability.”

-Drawing from over 20 years of field experience, I have observed that Partial Discharge (PD) is the leading cause of long-term insulation failure in HV equipment, accounting for approximately 85% of disruptive switchgear failures.
+Drawing from over 20 years of field experience, we observe that Partial Discharge (PD) is the leading cause of long-term insulation failure in HV equipment, accounting for approximately 85% of disruptive switchgear failures.
 PD is a localized electrical discharge that only partially bridges the insulation between conductors.
 It is a “cancer” within your electrical system—often silent, invisible, and progressively destructive.

 By the time PD becomes audible to the naked ear (crackling) or visible (ozone smell/corrosion), the damage is often irreversible, necessitating emergency replacement.
 Online PD testing services provide early warning signs, often months or years in advance, shifting your asset management strategy from reactive (fixing after failure) to predictive (fixing before failure).